 Melphalan (Generic Name)

-Other Names: Alkeran
+Other Names: Alkeran®

 About This Drug

-Possible Side Effects
+Possible Side Effects (More Common)

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression usually occurs 14 to 21 days after the drug is given and may increase your risk of infection, fatigue, and bleeding.
+This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - Soreness of the mouth and throat.
-You may have red areas, white patches, or sores that are painful.
+You may have red areas, white patches, or sores that hurt.

 - Loss of appetite

-- Lung tissue changes may occur but are rare.
-These changes may not be permanent; your lung tissue may return to normal.
+- Changes in lung tissue may happen with large amounts of this drug.
+These changes may not last forever, and your lung tissue may go back to normal.
 Sometimes these changes may not be seen for many years.
-You may develop a cough or have difficulty catching your breath.
+You may get a cough or have trouble catching your breath.